harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/manage-argo-configs.md

 #### Additional fields for clusters and repositories

-Following are the additional fields required for clusters and repositories:
+Here are the additional fields required for clusters and repositories:

 - `stringData.project` or `data.project`, whose value is the AppProject name.
 Provide this field only if you want the entity to reside within the scope of a Harness project or organization.